Official Rules of Twelve Man Football

 6 Over/Under Bonuses

-6.1 Over/Unders Each team wll also play each game's over/under spread.
+6.1 Over/Unders Each team wll also play each game's over/under.

-6.2 Over/Under Scoring A correct over/under pick is worth 3 extra points, for a possible total of 12 bonus points per week.
+6.2 Over/Under Scoring A correct over/under pick is worth 3 points.

 6.3 Even Scoring In the event that the over-under result is even, all participating players will receive 2 points.